-Cassandra and I decided to host a Folk Magic workshop at the Museum of Witchcraft and Magic after Simon Costin suggested we try it.
-Cassandra’s book Village Witch is stocked within the Museum retail outlet, a workshop provides the readers with more information on the subject where they can also interact and ask questions in person.
+Cassandra and I decided to host a Folk Magic workshop at the Museum of Witchcraft and Magic after Simon Costin invited us to host one there.
+Cassandra’s book Village Witch is stocked within the Museum retail outlet, therefore a workshop provided readers with more information on the subject where they can interact and ask questions in person.

 It was a glorious warm sunny day when we arrived.
 Simon had other commitments that day, however Fergus was around if we needed assistance.
 It was also good to catch up with Judith Noble who was overseeing the Artists Residency event that day.